-Here are some concerns on the mind of H-1B visa holders in the United States.
+Here are some concerns on the mind of H-1B visa holders in the United States as specialty workers at U.S. companies or businesses.

 Answer: The time on your H-1B status starts the day you change to H-1B status while in the U.S., or, if you're initially abroad, when you first enter the U.S. using your H-1B visa stamp.

 Answer: Yes, there are options for staying beyond six years.
 You can "recapture" any time you spend outside the U.S. during your six-year period.
 For example, if you spend a month each year outside the U.S. you can, after six years, recapture those six months to gain H-1B time.
-Or, if your employer pursues an immigrant visa (green card) on your behalf, you will become eligible for additional H-1B status once certain milestones are reached in the green card process.
+Or, if your employer pursues an immigrant visa (lawful permanent residence or a green card) on your behalf, you will become eligible for additional H-1B status once certain milestones are reached in the green card process.
 Additionally, if you spend one year outside the U.S., your six-year clock will restart.

 Answer: Your employer can file a petition to renew your H-1B status six months before its expiration date.
 As long the petition gets filed before your current status expires, you may remain in the U.S. while the extension is pending.
 Your work authorization continues for up to 240 days, or until U.S. Citizenship and Immigration Services (USCIS) approves or denies the extension.
 But it's best to submit the extension request as early as possible.